ben-karim2014/verilog-projects/vending_machine/Readme.md

 ![alt text](https://raw.githubusercontent.com/ben-karim2014/verilog-projects/main/vending1.jpg?raw=true)

 # 3-Design Description:

 For this assignment, I designed my FSM following to the guidance of the lab description.
 The vending Machine is designed to have the following inputs and outputs:
 ![alt text](https://raw.githubusercontent.com/ben-karim2014/verilog-projects/main/vending2.jpg?raw=true)
-State Diagram:
+# 4-State Diagram:

 ![alt text](https://raw.githubusercontent.com/ben-karim2014/verilog-projects/main/states.jpg?raw=true)
-Descriptions of states and transitions:
+# 5-Descriptions of states and transitions:

 In the RESET state all item counters and outputs are set to 0.
 The FSM transition to this state whenever RST input is set to 1.
 When RST is set to 0 the FSM transition to IDLE state in which the machine will be waiting for a transaction to start.